Smiling H1 - 1920 x 116

 La Befana is most associated with central Italy and Rome - where the Christmas market in Piazza Navona is known by her name - but the custom spread to the rest of the country during the 20th century.

-The Viva la Befana event returns to Rome in 2024, taking place from Via della Conciliazione to St Peter's Square at 10.00 on 6 January, before the Angelus with Pope Francis at midday.
+Another event associated with the day, Viva la Befana, returns to Rome in 2025, taking place between Via della Conciliazione and St Peter's Square at 10.00.

 Comprising costumed figures, camels and horses, the parade is designed to combine Christian values with the folklore that the day evokes in Italy.